shabbir303/digislash/README.md

 - [Tailwind Css](https://tailwindcss.com/)
 - How to install next app to your project
 - create a new folder
--open it with vs code
+- open it with vs code
--open the command prompt using
+- open the command prompt using
 `cltr` + `J `
 and then run =>
 `npx create-next-app@latest`
--select all requiremnt and install
+- select all requiremnt and install
 ```bash
 **run the development server:**
 npm run dev